PaimaStudios/paima-engine-docs/docs/home/0-what-is-paima-engine.md

 This is possible as sovereign rollups can project L1 state to the L2.
 A deep dive into data projections and the full modular gaming rollup stack [can be found in this video.](https://www.youtube.com/watch?v=t9En_PR3NCA)

+## Sharded rollups

+Paima allows you to shard your rollup to multiple networks.
+This allows you to, for example, deploy your game to a cheaper chain yet still leverage NFT marketplace / DeFi liquidity from larger networks without requiring a bridge or giving up sovereignty of your game logic.
+This is powered by having *data projections* from different networks aggregated into the same state machine.
+This allows your games to scale like DEX aggregators in the sense that they can leverage and aggregate features from multiple ecosystems to provide the best experience for their users.

 ## Stateful NFTs and NFT compression

 Thanks to projections, we can access the state of L1 NFTs from Paima.
 We can then interpret the output of the state machine as extra information associated to these NFTs allowing them to evolve over time based on user actions on the L2.